Tammimies-Lab/circRNA_neuro/README.md

-### This resource is divided into the following three subdirectories:
+### This resource is divided into the following sub-directories:

 #### 1. Differential Expression and Exon Usage Analysis
 Here you will find raw count files for circRNAs (reads spanning back-spliced junctions), linear RNAs, and exons.